kojix2/chatgpt-cli/README.md

 ## Configuration

+Run `chatgpt config` to get the path to the configuration file.

 `config.json` is located in `~/.config/chatgpt-cli/` by default.
-Run `chatgpt config` to see the actual path.

 - `embedded_patterns`: Define patterns for `%{}`, `%u{}`, `!{}`, `%STDOUT` and `%STDERR`
 - `extraction pattern`: Define the pattern for code block extraction.